pienter-tech/gridsome-source-directus/README.md

 ## Changes

+- Release 1.0.1
+  - Renamed addContentType to addCollection for compatibility.
+If you use a pre 0.7.\* version of gridsome use 1.0.0
 - Release 1.0.0
   - Automaticaly converts table names to Pascal Case, this results in a cleaner schema.
 But all your queries will break after updating.
 Set `pascalTypes` to `false` if you do not want this.
   - Now also converts nested objects to camel case.
 This can also break your queries.
 Set `shallowCamelCase` to `true` if you do not want this.